-Bowman Gray Campus

-Students are assigned to physicians in the

-Department of Family and Community

-Medicine for provision of primary care

-services.
-Spouses and dependent children

-may request the services of the assigned
+Students are assigned to physicians in the Department of Family and Community Medicine for provision of primary care services.
+Spouses and dependent children may request the services of the assigned physician.

-physician.

 Members of the faculty serve as student's physicians.
-The Wake Forest University physicians clinics are held Monday through Friday, by appointment, for preventive and therapeutic services.
+Clinics are held Monday through Friday, by appointment, for preventive and therapeutic services.
 Physicians are available for emergencies twenty-four hours a day, seven days a week, through an answering service.
 The student's medical insurance company will be billed for all visits.
+A co-pay must be submitted at the time of service.

 Students are required to have adequate health insurance.
 Any charges generated that are not covered by the student's insurance policy will be the personal responsibility of the student.
-Students may enroll in the student health and accident insurance plan, underwritten by MEGA Life and Health Insurance Company.
-Information on this plan will be forwarded to you for your consideration.
+Students may enroll in the student health and accident insurance plan.
+Information on this plan will be provided by the Graduate School office.